ahsan-500mbps/ahsan-500mbps/README.md

 ## 🔧 Languages & Tools
 - ☕ **Java** – building strong foundations in object-oriented programming.
 - λ **Haskell** – learning to think in recursion, purity, and functional elegance.
-- 🐍 Python – scripting, experimenting, and automating.
+- 🐍 **Python** – scripting, experimenting, and automating.
+- Javascript and React.js

 ---